 Charges of academic dishonesty will be reviewed by the Program Director.
 Penalties for students found responsible for violations may depend upon the seriousness and circumstances of the violation, the degree of premeditation involved, and/or the student’s previous record of violations.
-Appeal of a decision may be made to the Dean whose decision will be final.
-Student appeals will take place through the grievance process outlined in The College of Graduate and Professional Studies Student Handbook.
+The appeal of a decision may be made to the Dean whose decision will be final.
+Student appeals will take place through the grievance process outlined in The College of Professional Studies Student Handbook.

 Office for Students with Disabilities